Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2023BoardReport.md

 date: 2023-08-22T13:10:52-05:00
 ---

+# 2023 Annual General Meeting minutes

 ## Annual General Meeting - August 26, 2023, 16:00 at Camp Kalalla

 Mandate of the association:
-“to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all”.
+"to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all".

 ## Constitution of the meeting - quorum based on registered members